fastvideo/gpu-camera-sample/README.md

 ## Roadmap

-* GPU pipeline for monochrome cameras - in progress
+* GPU pipeline for monochrome cameras - done
 * H.264/H.265 encoders on GPU - in progress
 * Linux version - in progress
 * Resize